Fatimata M'Baye: Awards

-Fatimata Mbaye received the Nuremberg International Human Rights Award for her fight against slavery in Mauritania and racial/ethnic discrimination in 1999.
+Fatimata Mbaye received the Nuremberg International Human Rights Award in 1999 for her work against slavery in Mauritania and racial and ethnic discrimination.

 In 2012, Hillary Clinton honored Mbaye as a Hero in the Trafficking in Persons Report.

-On March 28, 2016, John Kerry, as Secretary of State, recognized Fatimata Mbaye during the 2016 International Women of Courage Awards for her contributions to the legal protection of human rights in Mauritania and her commitment to human dignity, stating:
+On 28 March 2016, John Kerry, as Secretary of State, recognized Fatimata Mbaye during the 2016 International Women of Courage Awards for her contributions to the legal protection of human rights in Mauritania and her commitment to human dignity, stating:

-Fatimata M'Baye has long been a voice of reason and of tolerance in a country plagued by ethnic tensions.
-As Mauritania's first woman attorney, Fatimata has taken on some very tough cases.
-She's defended the rights of activists and advocated for the prosecution of human traffickers.
+Fatimata M'Baye has long been a voice of reason and tolerance in a country affected by ethnic tensions.
+As Mauritania's first woman attorney, Fatimata has taken on difficult cases.
+She has defended the rights of activists and advocated for the prosecution of human traffickers.
 She helped draft a law criminalizing slavery.
-And she represents the "committee of widows", a group seeking justice for the murder of their husbands during a period of upheaval in the late 1980s.
+She represents the "committee of widows", a group seeking justice for the murder of their husbands during a period of upheaval in the late 1980s.

-Asked about her role, she says, "I could be born white, yellow, Mongolian, or Kurdish, and I would have recognized myself in each of these.
+Asked about her role, she said, "I could be born white, yellow, Mongolian, or Kurdish, and I would have recognized myself in each of these.
 For me the value of the human being is above everything."